tralsto/credit-risk-classification/credit-risk-analysis-report.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.

+  • The model states that the precision of predicting 0 "healthy"     loans is 100% and recall is 99%.
+  • This means the model is good about predicting the "healthy" loans almost every single time.
+  • The model states the precision of predicting 1 "high-risk" loans is 85% and the recall is 91%.
+  • This could pose a problem because this could mean that the model could be predicting false postives in the sense that they are labeling loans "healthy" when they should be labeled "high-risk".

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.